bbaransahin/pronuncify/README.md

 The Flask server writes detailed logs to `app.log` in the project root.
 Check this file when debugging the alignment or transcription steps.

+### OpenAI rate limits

+When Whisper API calls are made for each word, requests may hit OpenAI's per‑second rate limits.
+The backend inserts a one‑second pause between calls to avoid 429 errors.
+If you still see `Too Many Requests` in the log, increase the delay in `app.py`.